storagebits/KISSS/README.md

     <br><br>
     This command will post process all files found in baseFolder/001 folder and put resulting files into baseFolder/001/processed/ and to your Nextcloud instance (if configured) .

-# Configuring your Nextcloud instance
+# Configuring upload your Nextcloud instance

 There are two configuration files that need to be edited